 Provide Services that will be Attractive to Your Ideal Clients

 Offer the services that you want to provide.
 Don’t negotiate on this.
 If you start giving in and bending the rules, where does it stop?
-You run into the trouble of changing your services to match that of the client, and they are no longer fitting into your mould.
+You run into the trouble of changing your services to match that of the client, and they are no longer fitting into your mold.
 You are compromising your service.
 Remember- YOU are the professional.
-Maybe you only want to provide CFO type services, or perhaps like me, you would prefer to deal with the small start-up, so might offer a DIY package to help educate them.
+Maybe you only want to provide CFO-type services, or perhaps like me, you would prefer to deal with small startups, so you might offer a special package tailored to their needs.

 Take Advantage of Apps and Technology

-Data accuracy and security is a massive concern for my ideal client and cloud accounting apps can help ease this concern.
+Data integrity and security is a massive concern for my ideal client and cloud accounting apps can help ease this concern.
 These days working in the cloud has its advantages, yet it comes with some disadvantages.
 Security is quite a concern these days.
 To protect your practice against today’s cyberthreats, add tools such as:

 – LastPass for the security of passwords

 – Use a VPN (Virtual Private Network) to ensure no one can hack into the internet to see what you are doing in real-time.